mandelsoft/spiff/README.md

 mod: lambda|x,y,m|->(lambda m)(x, y) + 3
 value: 6
 ```
+If a complete expression is a lambda expression the keyword `lambda` can be omitted.

+### Scopes and Lambda Expressions

 A lambda expression might refer to absolute or relative nodes of the actual yaml document of the call.
 Relative references are evaluated in the context of the function call.
 Therefore